 Speech-language pathology and audiology are two disciplines that focus on communication problems.
-Speech-language pathologists work with individuals who have difficulties (1) learning to speak, (2) understanding others, (3) using their voices, (4) speaking fluently, and (5) feeding and/or swallowing.
-Audiologists work with individuals who have difficulty with (1) hearing, (2) central auditory processing, and (3) dizziness.
+Speech-language pathologists work with individuals who have difficulties (1) speaking fluently and clearly, (2) understanding speech, (3) using their voices, (4) formulating language, and (5) feeding and/or swallowing.
+Audiologists work with individuals who have difficulty with (1) hearing, (2) central auditory processing, (3) dizziness, and (4) tinnitus.